 Clinical pregnancy tests are more accurate than over the counter home tests.

-There are many variables that lead to inaccurate readings from a home tests.
-At Pregnancy Help Center we do our best to eliminate those variables so you know for sure whether or not you are pregnant.
+There are many variables that lead to inaccurate readings from a home test.
+At Pregnancy Help Center, we do our best to eliminate those variables so you know for sure whether or not you are pregnant.